-You are expected to complete all quizzes, exams and the final without assistance from any source.
-Students who violate MSU rules (see below) may receive a penalty grade including, but not limited to, a failing grade on the quiz/exam/final or in the course
+You are expected to complete assessments without assistance from any source.
+Students who violate MSU rules (below) may receive a penalty including, but not limited to, a failing grade on the quiz/exam or in the course

 - All participants in this class are held to the standard set by MSU's Policy on Integrity of Scholarship and Grades.
 The policy can be read in full at the MSU Ombudsperson's website. - The Spartan Code of Honor: "As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do."